Woman entrepreneur over 50 having authentic sales conversation in coffee shop setting demonstrating genuine relationship-building approach to business

 Start from Service, Not Desperation

-The biggest mistake women over 50 make in sales is approaching it from a place of need rather than value.
-When you're worried about making rent or proving your business is viable, that desperation comes through in every conversation.
+The biggest mistake in sales is approaching it from need rather than value.
+When you're worried about making rent or proving your business works, that desperation shows up in every conversation.

-Your ideal clients can sense when you need the sale more than you want to help them.
-And it makes them uncomfortable.
+Your clients can sense when you need the sale more than you want to help them.
+It makes them uncomfortable.

-When you lead with genuine curiosity and helpfulness, sales become natural conversations rather than awkward performances.
+When you lead with curiosity and helpfulness, sales become natural conversations instead of awkward performances.

 Use Your Experience as Your Sales Tool

 When someone describes their challenge, share a similar situation you've encountered.
 Explain what you've seen work and what doesn't.
-Help them understand the real implications of different choices based on what you've actually witnessed.
+Help them understand the implications of different choices based on what you've witnessed.

 This isn't name-dropping or bragging.
 It's providing context and perspective that only comes from having been there before.